Skip to Content

 • I would suggest grinding coriander powder that will last up to a month or two, it’s how long the quality of your coriander powder will remain strong.

-• The ideal quantity to make would be 100-250g of a batch depending on how much curries you cook.
+• The ideal quantity would be 100-250g of a batch depending on how much curries you cook.

 • Store your jar of coriander in a moisture-free environment.